jailbirt/theeye-docs/docs/core-concepts/tasks/script_type.md

 ### THEEYE_JOB_USER (object)

-This is the uses that executes the Task.
+This is the user that executes the Task.
 This env can take diferent form depending on how the task was executed.

 * Automatic Execution: the user will be always an internal user.
 * Play Button: When the task is executed via User Interface, this will be the user that pushed the Play Button.